Emma Dent Coad

 - The demolition of Earl’s Court Exhibition Centre and the now vacant site has had a devastating effect on local business.
 I fully support the Save Earl’s Court campaign to create a development comprising modern exhibition facilities along with housing for low income earners, in an environmentally friendly setting.
 I sponsored a meeting in parliament to support this campaign.

 - I also hear reports of anti-social behaviour around the clubs and pubs of Earl’s Court Road, as well as the dangerous levels of air pollution.
 We shouldn’t have to fight to be safe on the streets and to sleep at night.
-AirBnB is a growing problems which can also create serious anti-social behaviour and unwelcome litter dumping in the streets, while the perpetrators seem unaccountable.
+AirBnB is a growing problem which can also create serious anti-social behaviour and unwelcome litter dumping in the streets, while the perpetrators seem unaccountable.
+I went out with police as an observer on a 999 night shift and have seen for myself the incredible work they do with limited resources.

 - In South Kensington I have spoken to groups demanding sympathetic and careful restoration and improvements around the station and its arcade, and in support of step-free access to all platforms.
 Many are as concerned as me about improving pedestrian safety in Exhibition Road as our wonderful museums attract ever greater number of visitors.
 The Yalta Memorial Garden opposite the V&A is in desperate need of improvement – indeed, of basic maintenance.
-Residents around Gloucester Road are relieved that the Kensington Forum Hotel redevelopment was not agreed at Planning Committee, but fear the Mayor of London’s call-in may overturn the decision of elected members.
-There is an active group trying to save the Crown post office in South Ken from closure, and I have supported this actively.
+Residents around Gloucester Road are relieved that the Kensington Forum Hotel redevelopment was not agreed at Planning Committee, but the Mayor of London’s call-in overturned the decision of elected members; I spoke to the Mayor at the hearing at City Hall, in support of residents.
+There is an active group trying to save the Crown post office in South Ken from closure, and I have supported this actively, though sadly it seems to be lost.

 - In Kensington High Street and in Notting Hill Gate shops, cafes and restaurants are struggling with rising rates and rents, and I am doing my best to support these businesses to prevail in a difficult local environment.
-Meanwhile, the unwelcome proposed development at Newcombe House is still in the balance.
+Meanwhile, the unwelcome proposed development at Newcombe House is still in the balance as it goes to an Inquiry in November.

 - In North Kensington I am working with local organisations, campaigners and volunteers in relation to the ongoing effects of the Grenfell Tower fire, demanding additional funding for mental health support, which is clearly inadequate, and a more sympathetic approach to rehousing for those affected.

 - I have been attending Notting Hill Carnival since the early 80s.
 I fully support the event and its proud history and will continue to campaign for it to prevail.
 Issues around who Carnival benefits, and how it is funded and policed remain controversial.
-I support all the Carnival communities in their struggle to improve stewarding while they maintain the artistry and pageantry of our spectacular annual festival.
+I support all the Carnival communities in their struggle to improve stewarding while they maintain the artistry and pageantry of our spectacular annual festival, which many judged to be ‘the best ever’ in 2019.

 - I continue to support campaigns to Keep North Kensington Library for Public Use, Save Wornington College, Save Earl’s Court, numerous Grenfell related campaigns, and as Golborne Councillor will continue the fight to address the disgraceful maintenance of Council and housing association properties.